 Enron has an alternative minimum tax (AMT) credit carryforward of approximately $220 million which can be used to offset regular income taxes payable in future years.
 The AMT credit has an indefinite carryforward period.

 Enron has a federal consolidated net operating loss carryforward for tax purposes of approximately $2.9 billion, which will begin to expire in 2011.
-Enron has a net operating loss carryforward applicable to non-U.S. subsidiaries of approximately $602 million of which $416 million can be carried forward indefinitely.
-The remaining $186 million of net operating loss carryfoward will begin to expire in 2003 but is projected to be utilized before its expiration period.
+Enron also has a net operating loss carryforward applicable to non-U.S. subsidiaries of approximately $874 million, of which $673 million can be carried forward indefinitely.
+The remaining $201 million of net operating loss carryfoward will begin to expire in 2002 but is projected to be utilized before its expiration period.
 The benefits of the domestic and foreign net operating losses have been recognized as deferred tax assets.

-U.S. and foreign income taxes have been provided for earnings of foreign subsidiary companies that are expected to be remitted to the U.S. Foreign subsidiaries’ cumulative undistributed earnings of approximately $1.4 million are considered to be indefinitely reinvested outside the U.S. and, accordingly, no U.S. income taxes have been provided thereon.
+U.S. and foreign income taxes have been provided for earnings of foreign subsidiary companies that are expected to be remitted to the U.S. Foreign subsidiaries’ cumulative undistributed earnings of approximately $1.2 billion are considered to be indefinitely reinvested outside the U.S. and, accordingly, no U.S. income taxes have been provided thereon.
 In the event of a distribution of those earnings in the form of dividends, Enron may be subject to both foreign withholding taxes and U.S. income taxes net of allowable foreign tax credits.